mybb/docs.mybb.com/1.8/faq/login.md

 		<td>/directory/</td>
 	</tr>
 </table>

-Alternatively you can use [this tool](http://www.dennistt.net/mybb/cookiesettings.php) to provide your cookie settings based on your forum's URL.

 These cookie settings should work on all MyBB installations.
 If you have site-integration, your cookie settings may need to be more generalized.